quantumlib/qsim/docs/choose_hw.md

     *   The total small circuits runtime overhead for an N qubit circuit depends on the circuit depth and on N. The overhead can be large enough to conceal the  $2^N$ growth in runtime.
+*   NumPy version matters for large simulations:
+    *   Some users have reported being unable to simulate circuits with more than ~32 qubits when using NumPy 1.26.
+    *   Updating NumPy to version 2.x resolved the issue in these cases.
+    *   If you encounter unexpected failures, memory errors, or hard limits on the number of qubits, ensure you are running a recent NumPy version before further debugging.

 ## Sample benchmarks